PaddlePaddle/models/fluid/machine_reading_comprehesion/DuReader/README.md

 # Network
 DuReader is inspired by 3 classic reading comprehension models([BiDAF](https://arxiv.org/abs/1611.01603), [Match-LSTM](https://arxiv.org/abs/1608.07905), [R-NET](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/05/r-net.pdf)).

-DuReader model is a hierarchical multi_stage process adn consist of five layers
+DuReader model is a hierarchical multi-stage process and consists of five layers

-- **Word Embedding Layer** maps each word to a vector space using a pre-trained word embedding model.
+- **Word Embedding Layer** maps each word to a vector using a pre-trained word embedding model.
-- **Encoding Layer** extract context infomation for each position in question and passages with bi-directional LSTM network.
+- **Encoding Layer** extracts context infomation for each position in question and passages with bi-directional LSTM network.
 - **Attention Flow Layer** couples the query and context vectors and produces a set of query-aware feature vectors for each word in the context.
 Please refer to [BiDAF](https://arxiv.org/abs/1611.01603) for more details.
 - **Fusion Layer** employs two layers of bi-directional LSTM to capture the interaction among context words independent of the query.
-- **Answer Point Network Layer with Attention Pooling** please refer to [Match-LSTM](https://arxiv.org/abs/1608.07905) and [R_NET](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/05/r-net.pdf) for more details.
+- **Decode Layer** employs an answer point network with attention pooling of the quesiton to locate the positions of answers from passages.
+Please refer to [Match-LSTM](https://arxiv.org/abs/1608.07905) and [R-NET](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/05/r-net.pdf) for more details.

 ## How to Run
 ### Download the Dataset